demispatti/cb-parallax/readme.txt

 1. Removed display errors.

 = Version 0.2.1 =
-1. Resolved the translation bugs
+1. Resolved the translation bugs.
-2. Optimized the scrolling behaviour
+2. Optimized the scrolling behaviour.
-3. Corrected the scroll ratio calculation
+3. Corrected the scroll ratio calculation.
-4. Corrected the "static" background image display
+4. Corrected the "static" background image display.
-5. Corrected the meta box display behaviour
+5. Corrected the meta box display behaviour.
 6. Added the option to preserve the nice scrolling behaviour without the need to use the parallax feature ( see "Settings / General / cbParallax" ).

 = Version 0.2.0 =
-1. Optimized the script responsible for the parallax effect
+1. Optimized the script responsible for the parallax effect.
-2. Added Nicescroll for smooth cross-browser scrolling
+2. Added Nicescroll for smooth cross-browser scrolling.

 = Version 0.1.1 =
-1. Massively refactored the script responsible for the parallax effect
+1. Massively refactored the script responsible for the parallax effect.
-2. Added the possibility to scroll the background image horizontally
+2. Added the possibility to scroll the background image horizontally.
-3. Added a function to reposition the image on window resize automaticly
+3. Added a function to reposition the image on window resize automaticly.
-4. Improoved performance
+4. Improoved performance.
-5. Improoved compatibility with webkit, opera and ie browsers
+5. Improoved compatibility with webkit, opera and ie browsers.
-6. Implemented a function that eases mousescroll
+6. Implemented a function that eases mousescroll.

 = Version 0.1.0 =